 For preterm infants, both the American College of Obstetricians and Gynecologists (ACOG) and the American College of Nurse-Midwives (ACNM) recommend a delay in cord clamping of 30-60 seconds.
 The benefits of delayed cord clamping for a preterm infant include reduced need for blood transfusions and significantly decreased incidence of brain bleeds.

-For the healthy, full term infant, ACOG recommends a delay in cord clamping for at least 30-60 seconds.
-Depending on the position of the baby after birth, ACNM supports 2-5 minutes as optimal time to delay cord clamping.
+You might want to be miserable and want to be induced early but for the healthy, full-term infant, ACOG recommends a delay in cord clamping for at least 30-60 seconds.
+Depending on the position of the baby after birth, ACNM supports 2-5 minutes as the optimal time to delay cord clamping.
 Benefits of delayed cord clamping for a healthy, term newborn are increased iron stores and decreased risk for anemia over the first year of life, which is important because anemia has been linked to impaired cognitive, motor, and behavioral development.

 Delayed umbilical cord clamping after birth.
 Committee Opinion No. 684.
 American College of Obstetricians and Gynecologists.
 Obstetrics and Gynecology 2017;129:e5–10, www.acog.org/Resources-And-Publications/Committee-Opinions/Committee-on-Obstetric-Practice/Delayed-Umbilical-Cord-Clamping-After-Birth.

 “Position Statement: Delayed Umbilical Cord Clamping.”
 May 2014. www.midwife.org/ACNM/files/ACNMLibraryData/UPLOADFILENAME/000000000290/Delayed-Umbilical-Cord-Clamping-May-2014.pdf.